apurvamulay/ReCOVery/README.md

  The twitter data is gathered using Twitter Developer account and API keys.
 The twitter developer account can be created at [https://developer.twitter.com/en].
 Once account is created, create the app.
 On successful creation of app, the keys will be  available in the `keys and tokens` section of the app.

- To start using twitter apis, add the keys to the `get_twitter_data.py` anf run function set_creds().
+ To start using twitter apis, add the keys to the `get_twitter_data.py` and run function set_creds().
 This will add keys to  `api-credentials.yaml` file.

  The twitter data is gathered using premium search apis.